btholt/intro-to-web-dev-v2/lessons/selectors.md

 This one is less obvious.
 Now we have to understand specificity even more. **A class is considered more specific than a tag**.
 So a class selector "overpowers" a tag selector.
 It's more specific.
 Therefore, even though the `h1` selector comes last, the `.title` wins because it's more specific.
 This is why it's useful to do _everything_ using classes; you don't need to worry about these specificity wars if everything is equal and try to have it some you don't have conflicting rules (which is not always possible.)

 A useful but imperfect way to think about this is to think of specificity like a number.
 The class is like the tens digit, and the tag is like the ones digit.
-So something with one class selector would have a number `10` specificity and something with one tag selector would a specificty of `1`.
+So something with one class selector would have a number `10` specificity and something with one tag selector would a specificity of `1`.
 The bigger number wins.
 This is imperfect because one class selector is still bigger than 10 tag selectors, but it's a useful mental device to quickly evaluate mentally which tag is more specific.

 Last one and we'll move on: